opentok/opentok-linux-sdk-samples/wip/README.md

 * The code in `session-publish-subscribe` folder shows how to connect to an OpenTok session, publish and subscribe.
 * The code in `audio-device` folder shows how to build and use a custom audio device.
 * The code in `video-capturer` folder shows how to build and use a custom video capturer.

-## Requirements and build instructions

-### Ubuntu

-* `sudo aptitude install libsdl2-dev`
-* Build OpenTok Linux SDK for Ubuntu.
-The samples get built with it.